sabermenna928-hash/UART_TX-/README.md

 # UART Transmitter

-This project implements a UART Transmitter using Verilog/SystemVerilog.
+This project implements a UART Transmitter using Verilog

 ## Modules